BB31420/char_freq_anal/README.md

 ### Create Virtual Environment
 This helps keep packages seperate to avoid conflicts.
-Use the venv when running the code and before installing the required packages.
-The code requires openai 0.28, which is specified in the requirements.txt.
+Use the venv when running the code, before installing the required packages, and activate the venv when using the code.

 1. Navigate to the project directory with ```cd``` ```ls -la```
  * Windows: ```python -m venv .venv``` then ```Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser```